bowman2001/perplexdoc/content/doc/intro/workflow/content/index.md

 Let’s look at their detailed functions:

 `identifier`
 : is an internal name, that lets other pages refer to this one as their `parent`.
-It is only relevant for sections (list pages) and we can just delete it for ordinary pages.
+It is only relevant for sections (list pages) and we can usually delete it for ordinary pages.

+    **One exception:** When we use the same name in submenu entries of different menu sections, we need to add different identifiers to distinguish them.
+    {.box-info}

 `name`
 : is the title of the menu entry.
 Especially when the page title is very long, we should provide a short entry to avoid a messy menu.